Ualabi/self_balancing_binary_search_tree/README.rst

     Number of elements: 14

-Additionally, I add a second class in case you want to use it along practice coding in platforms such as LeetCode_ or Interbiewbit_ .
-At the beginning I had troubles to visualize what was happening in the Tree, such as the DFSs, swaps or insertions, so thats why I worked on in this library as sketch and then improved as it is today.
+Additionally, I add 2 functios more in case you want to use it along you practice coding in platforms such as LeetCode_ or Interbiewbit_ .
+(At the beginning I had troubles to visualize what was happening in the Trees and the DFSs, swaps or insertions, so thats why I worked on in this library as sketch and then improved as it is today.)

 .. _LeetCode: https://leetcode.com/p
 .. _Interviewbit: https://www.interviewbit.com/courses/programming/

+Some functions you can use are the following:

 Contributing
 ============